 Casey’s Law refers to the Matthew Casey Wethington Act for Substance Abuse Intervention.
 The law became effective in Kentucky in 2004 and was inspired by Casey Wethington’s death of a heroin overdose.
 The law allows the parents, relatives, or friends of an addicted person to lawfully intervene and request involuntary, court-ordered addiction treatment for their addicted loved one.
 This law is only applicable in the states of Kentucky and Ohio.

-At Landmark, we work with attorneys and other experts in the law to help you utilize this law to send your loved one to treatment.
-Sometimes it can be tough to intervene, but it is for the betterment of the individual suffering with an extremely dangerous addiction.
-For more information, please call us today in order to speak with one of our Admissions Consultants.
+At Landmark, we work with attorneys and other experts in the law to help you utilize Casey’s Law to send your loved one to treatment.
+For more information, please speak with one of our Admissions Consultants.

 Where Does Casey’s Law Come From?

 In 2002, at the young age of 23, Matthew Casey Wellington passed away after entering into a heroin-induced coma.
 His family had been convinced that when he had hit rock bottom he would finally be ready to enter rehab, but this was not the case.
 After Casey’s family had done all they could to convince him to go to rehab, they realized that perhaps in some cases, an addict needs a more forceful hand to accept treatment.

 If you are seeking to enter a loved one into rehab in Louisville or the surrounding Kentucky area, you may want to look into filing for the use of Casey’s Law.
 To do so, follow these instructions: